Criminal Psychology Degree

 The Columbian College of Arts and Sciences Center for Professional Psychology offers a Master of Arts in Forensic Psychology.
 Program graduates are prepared for roles in criminal profiling, psychological evaluation, competency evaluation, and many related career fields in various areas of the criminal justice system.
-Students can pursue this degree on one of two tracks in Applied Forensics or Applied Psychology, both of which require 37 credit hours to complete.
+Students can pursue this degree on one of two tracks: Applied Forensics or Applied Psychology.
+Both tracks require 37 credit hours to complete.
 The curriculum additionally includes 250 clock hours of externship training.
 Courses are offered during days, evenings, and weekends to provide scheduling flexibility.
 Sample courses include Psychology and the Legal System, Interrogation and Interviewing, Consultation and Testimony, and Theories of Criminal Behavior.
 Graduate psychology students benefit from access to George Washington University’s Gelman Library, Himmelfarb Health Sciences Library, and Jacob Burns Law Library.
 Graduate students are also invited to participate with faculty and post-doctoral students on supervised research projects.

 Online Criminal Psychology Degree Programs

-The University of North Dakota offers a Master of Arts degree in Forensic Psychology with admissions twice each year into the online program.
-The degree takes at least two years to complete and includes 35 credits.
+The University of North Dakota offers a Master of Arts degree in Forensic Psychology.
+There are admissions deadlines twice per year for entry into this online program.
+The degree takes at least two years to complete and includes 35 credit hours of study.
 Students will be prepared to apply complex psychological theories to the study and analysis of crime and criminal behavior.
 Courses include Psychology & Law, Behavior Pathology, and Child Psychopathology.
 Although most coursework is completed online, students are required to visit the campus for two weeks during the program to complete a capstone project with other students.
 The degree is affordable as all students enjoy the benefit of in-state tuition rates regardless of their location.
 Students interested in clinical skills may prefer the Master of Science degree in Forensic Psychology offered on-campus.